pearswick/telegrab/README.md

 - Multiple input methods (interactive, file, command line)

 **⚠️ Important Notes:**
-- Phone numbers should be in international format WITHOUT the '+' symbol (e.g., if your number is +44-775-557-0626, enter it as 447755570626)
 - Make sure your `.env` file is in the same directory
 - Ensure you're in your virtual environment before running
-- Rate limiting may occur if checking many numbers quickly
+- Rate limiting may still occur if checking many numbers quickly

 ## 🤝 Contributing